leonardinosaur/hcp_rs_fmri/README.md

 ## hcp_rs_fmri
-Generating network/connectivity matrix from resting-state fMRI data from the Human Connectome Project.
+Generating connectivity matrix from resting-state fMRI data from the Human Connectome Project.

 To process a single time-series, use hcpExtractNetwork.
 This script performs basic checks to make
 sure arguments are called properly and input files exist, and then calls on the functions